 - Balancing the adult sex ratio within the local deer population

-Landowners wishing to enroll a property to address deer damage concerns must first schedule a site visit with their local MDC conservation agent or wildlife damage biologist.
-MDC contact information may be found at mdc.mo.gov/contact-engage.
+Landowners wishing to enroll a property into DMAP must decide whether their deer management goals most closely relate to addressing deer damage or to achieving recreational objectives, as previously outlined.
+Those wishing to address deer damage concerns must first schedule a site visit with their local MDC conservation agent or wildlife damage biologist.
+MDC contact information can be found at mdc.mo.gov/contact-engage.
 The agent or biologist will verify that damage is being caused by deer and determine if DMAP enrollment is warranted.
-If so, they will authorize the number of permits that will be available for use on the property during the deer season and provide the landowner with an application URL to enroll in the program.
+If so, they will authorize the number of DMAP permits that will be available for use on the property during the deer season and provide the landowner with an online application link to enroll in the program.
 On the application, the landowner will designate hunters who may purchase the authorized DMAP permits.

 The annual DMAP enrollment period extends from May 15 through October 1.
-All properties, even those that have been previously enrolled, must be enrolled annually by submitting a new application during the enrollment period.
+All properties, even those that have been previously enrolled, must be enrolled annually by submitting a new application, or renewing a previous application, during the enrollment period.

 Once a qualifying landowner has completed the online application, they will be contacted to determine how they would like the DMAP permits to be allocated across the hunters they listed on the application.
 Permits are not transferable and may only be obtained by the hunter to which they have been assigned.
-All DMAP permits will be available for purchase by October 15.
+All DMAP permits must be initially assigned to hunters prior to Oct.
+1, and DMAP permits will be available for purchase by Oct.
+15 anywhere other permits are sold, including through the MO Hunting mobile app.
 Permits that have been allocated to hunters, but not yet purchased, may be reassigned to different hunters at three points throughout the firearms deer season:

 All changes to permit allocation must be submitted to MDC at Kevyn.Wiskirchen@mdc.mo.gov.